How to Calculate Wholesale Price – Wholesale Price Calculator

 B. Differentiated Pricing

-The goal of getting higher profit margin is achieved by differentiated pricing in two ways:
+The goal of getting a higher profit margin is achieved by differentiated pricing in two ways:

 - Higher price than the average market value in locations where the competition is minimal, i.e. a customer is obliged to buy products at higher prices than normal.
 For example airports, beach & ski resorts, etc.